HenrikJoreteg/hjs-webpack/README.md

 Beware that this is all highly opinionated and contains a lot of personal preferences.
 If you want to add or remove major things, feel free to open issues or send PRs, but you may just want to fork it.

 ## Changelog

+- 2.1.0 pre-configure `.jade` and `.less` loaders as optional installs.
+  - add option for `urlLoaderLimit`

 - 2.0.0 instead of including our own pre-configured dev server: `hjs-dev-server` you can now just use `webpack-dev-server` in your npm `scripts` and it gets configured via `devServer` property of config.
   - much more complete documentation